tvm-contest/devex/README.md

 ## For Developers

 The primary instance installed in Kubernetes Cluster.
 But you can start it locally using `docker-compose up --build` command.
-Required docker-compose and docker installed.
+Required docker-compose and docker installed and `.env` with variables:

-But you have to set some ENV variables.

 ```
 MONGODB_CONNECTION_STRING="mongodb://USERNAME:PASSWORD@HOST_OR_IP/DATABASE?authSource=admin"